 Rangers close Glacier National Park trails when grizzly bears frequent the area.
 Always check for trail closings and warnings on the park website the evening before or morning of your hike, just to confirm the trail that you want to hike is open.

-Our hike to Hidden Lake Overlook
+Hidden Lake Overlook trail highlights

 On a September hike, the not quite 3-mile-round-trip journey traveled uphill from the Logan Pass Visitor Center crossing alpine tundra where a few summer wildflowers waved their yellow and pink blooms in a blustery wind.

 No matter which way we looked, mountain peaks provided tempting photo opportunities.
 And we weren’t on the trail, yet!

 Starting behind the Logan Pass Visitor Center, the surface quickly changed from pavement to a boardwalk that protects the fragile tundra grasses and wildflowers.

 Be a good citizen hiker.
 Stay on the boardwalk!

 At about a half mile, we negotiated a series of wide, high steps (poles are a good idea here to save wear and tear on your knees) before the trail became dirt.
 As the trail wrapped around Clements Mountain, a marmot scurried through the alpine meadows that are also known as hanging gardens.

 The Continental Divide occurs at the 1.2 mile point.
 From here, water flows into the Pacific Ocean.

 Boomer Travel Tip